pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-11-family-business-governance/chapter-33-succession-planning.md

 - Emergency succession plans for unexpected situations
 - A comprehensive succession timeline that begins now and extends decades into the future

-Succession planning is not about control—it's about ensuring continuity, preserving legacy, and empowering the next generation to build upon your foundation.
+Succession planning is not about controlâ€”it's about ensuring continuity, preserving legacy, and empowering the next generation to build upon your foundation.
 Done well, succession planning ensures that your empire not only survives but thrives across generations.

 ---